SAIDEIITJ/SAIDE_main/_pages/phd.md

 {% capture content-bottom %}

-## The program at present is designed to offer degrees in the following areas:
+## The program at present is designed to offer degrees in the following areas: {:#subheading}

 <div class="msgrid-container">
 {% assign programs_data = site.data.programs  %}